artcom/watchdog/README.md

     <SwitchableApplications directory="folder" initial="application_watchdog_file_name_without_extension"/>

 'directory' is where other xml-files for each application you want to switch to are located.
 These xml-Files contain *only* the Application-node as specified below.
 You can switch between these applications by sending the switch-command via UDP like this:

     switch/application_watchdog_file_name_without_extension

 where 'switch' is the command specified in the SwitchApplication-node.
 The application initially started by watchdog is given in the 'initial' attribute of the SwitchableApplications-node.

 The full feature set is divided in three categories:
 1. The application startup configuration, timed restart commands and runtime checks, like memory consumption and heartbeat detection.
 2. Systemcommand pre and post application execution and timed computer restart or shutdown
 3. Udpcontrol interface for status and controlling of computer and application

 All optional nodes are obsolete, the functionality will be disabled.
 The notation `${env_var}` will evaluate the environment variable and is used in heartbeat_file definition, application binary, arguments and working directory.

-The feature set in Detail:
+The feature set in detail:

 ### Application execution